openedx/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

 answer, as in the following example.

 .. image:: ../../../shared/building_and_running_chapters/Images/numerical_input_feedback.png
- :alt: Image of numerical input feedback with the standard label.
+ :alt: Numerical input feedback with the standard label.
  :width: 600

 You can configure the problem to override the default labels.
 For example, you can configure a custom label for the answer.

 .. image:: ../../../shared/building_and_running_chapters/Images/numerical_input_feedback_custom_label.png
- :alt: Image of numerical input feedback with a custom label.
+ :alt: Numerical input feedback with a custom label.
  :width: 600

 .. note::